Try Marketing Miner now:

-What you can analyze with Website Profilers?
+What data you can analyze in Website Profiler

 Top pages table

 After collecting data, you should see a table with the following information: